Electrical Engineering, Ph.D.

-In addition to accreditation by the Engineering Accreditation Commission of ABET, the university is listed among Fiske Guide’s “Engineering/Top Technical Institutes” and Parade Magazine’s College A-List in Engineering.
+In addition to accreditation by the Engineering Accreditation Commission of ABET, the university is listed among the Fiske Guide’s “Engineering/Top Technical Institutes” and Parade Magazine’s College A-List in Engineering.

-Florida Tech is a top choice for a Ph.D. in electrical engineering due to the collaborative study and research environment with professors and peers.
+Florida Tech is a top choice for a PhD in electrical engineering due to the collaborative study and research environment with professors and peers.
 Class sizes are small with one-on-one mentorship, providing students with an opportunity to custom tailor their curriculum and research projects.
-This includes study areas such as speech processing, machine learning, wireless communication, image processing and semiconductor modeling.
+This includes study areas such as speech processing, machine learning, wireless communication, image processing, and semiconductor modeling.

 Faculty members are professional engineers with real-world design and research experience.
-Professors provide Ph.D. engineering students with the latest body of knowledge and research methods in all aspects of the industry.
+Professors provide PhD engineering students with the latest body of knowledge and research methods in all aspects of the industry.
 Florida Tech’s hands-on learning approach prepares graduates to elevate their current career or enter a new field in electrical engineering.

-The Ph.D. in electrical engineering program provides five unique areas of specialization: This includes:
+The PhD in electrical engineering program provides five unique areas of specialization: This includes:

-Excellent facilities are vital to top engineering programs and Florida Tech does not disappoint.
-The F. W. Olin Engineering Complex, a state-of-the-art multimillion-dollar facility, is outfitted with the instruments and equipment students in the Ph.D. in electrical engineering program will encounter in the workplace.
-Additionally, the Harris Center for Science and Engineering, Applied Research Laboratory and Wireless Center of Excellence are equipped with 21st century technology and facilities that support doctoral research.
+Excellent facilities are vital to all top electrical engineering schools and Florida Tech does not disappoint: the university is home to a number of centers and institutes where faculty members and students conduct research.
+Students earning an electrical engineering master’s degree have access to the F. W. Olin Engineering Complex, a state-of-the-art multimillion-dollar facility providing an outstanding learning environment that is outfitted with the instruments and equipment students will encounter in the workplace.
+In addition, the Harris Center for Science and Engineering, the Applied Research Laboratory, and the Wireless Center of Excellence are equipped with 21st-century technology and facilities to support electrical engineering master’s degree study and research.